Dakbaksho

 Dakbaksho (ডাকবাক্স Daak-Baksho, meaning The Letter Box) is an Indian psychological thriller film directed by Prosenjit Choudhury.
 The film stars Supriti Choudhury, Satrajit Sarkar and Pradip Roy in principal roles.
 The film was released on 26 June 2015.

 Synopsis

-Telegram services has been shut down for ever.
+Telegram services have been shut down for ever.
 Postal service is waiting for the death knell as well.
 At this time, one starts dropping letters in a letter box, which has been abandoned for many years.
 These letters carry no addresses on them.
 The contents of the letters are suspicious and clearly indicate a conspiracy; a sinister one, to murder someone.

 Parallelly, for a reason unknown, perhaps political interference, Srija, a renowned documentary filmmaker, detaches herself from her job, while a mysterious photographer makes way into her house.
 As the dark recesses of the characters are revealed the audience is hurled into a tale of deception, horror and faced with questions regarding the identity of the girl, the intentions of the photographer and finally how is all this related to a letter box?

 And a game begins, a mystery unfolds.